AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/06-Rest-API/README.md

-# 🚀 06 – REST APIs

-## ✍️ What is a REST API?
+✍️ What is a REST API

-A **REST API** (Representational State Transfer Application Programming Interface) allows different systems — like your frontend and backend — to communicate with each other over the internet using HTTP.
+A REST API (Representational State Transfer Application Programming Interface) enables two systems to communicate over HTTP.
+One system, such as a frontend application, sends a request, and the backend server provides the appropriate response.
+This communication pattern is foundational to modern web and mobile apps.

-Think of it like a **messenger**:
-The client (like a browser or app) sends a request to the server, and the server responds with data.

-> 💡 If HTTP is the language, REST is the grammar that defines how systems should communicate.

----